HIV Genotypic Resistance Assay

 - Description

-Sanger sequencing is used to determine the nucleotide sequence of amplified HIV target regions, specifically the protease and reverse transcriptase (RT) genes.
-These genes are critical for HIV genotyping because mutations within the protease gene are associated with resistance to protease inhibitors, while mutations in the RT gene are linked to resistance to nucleoside and non-nucleoside reverse transcriptase inhibitors.
-The resulting sequence data are analyzed and submitted to the Stanford HIV Drug Resistance Database, which identifies known resistance-associated mutations and generates a genotype report.
-This report provides clinically relevant information to guide antiretroviral therapy selection by indicating which drugs the virus may be resistant or susceptible to.
+Sanger sequencing is performed to determine the nucleotide sequence of amplified HIV-1 target regions, specifically the protease and reverse transcriptase (RT) genes.
+These regions are important for HIV-1 genotypic resistance testing because mutations in the protease gene can confer resistance to protease inhibitors, whereas mutations in the RT gene may result in resistance to nucleoside and non-nucleoside reverse transcriptase inhibitors.

-Specimens with RNA levels below 20 copies/mL are rejected prior to RNA extraction.
-The assay has an approximate sensitivity of 1,000 copies/mL at a 95% confidence level.
+Specimens with HIV-1 RNA levels below 20 copies/mL are rejected before RNA extraction.
+The assay demonstrates an approximate sensitivity of 1,000 copies/mL at a 95% confidence level.

-This test was developed and its performance characteristics determined by the University of Washington Department of Laboratory Medicine and Pathology.
-It has not been cleared or approved by the US Food and Drug Administration.
+This assay was developed, and its performance characteristics were established, by the University of Washington Department of Laboratory Medicine and Pathology.
+It has not been cleared or approved by the U.S. Food and Drug Administration.

 - Synonyms